App-vNext/Polly-Samples/README.md

 ## Slide deck from DevIntersections presentation

-View the [slides presented](AppvNext-DotNetFoundation-Polly-DemoSlides-October-2016-generic.pptx) at DevIntersections in October 2016.
-You are welcome to use and adapt this presentation for not-for-profit presentations of Polly to co-workers, user groups and similar, subject to the condition that references to the .NET Foundation and App-vNext are retained.
+View the [slides presented](AppvNext-DotNetFoundation-Polly-DemoSlides-Oct-2017-generic.pptx) at DevIntersections and other conferences.
+You are welcome to use and adapt this presentation for not-for-profit presentations of Polly to co-workers, user groups and similar, subject to the condition that references to the .NET Foundation, App-vNext and Polly team are retained.